robintrayler/SIELO_procedures/isodat/isodat_sequence.md

-# Setting up a Costech 4010 Isodat Sequence
+# Setting up an Isodat Sequence

 ***